Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 Next, you're going to merge the two datasets.
 There are many ways to do this.
 You could have performed this entirely using Snowflake.
-In this lab, you'll learn how to perform this merge through DataWrangler.
+In this lab, you'll learn how to perform this merge through Data Wrangler.